Our Mission & Impact

 Requiring Utilities to invest in conservation programs

-We secured passage of legislation requiring all investor-owned utilities to invest in low-income
+We secured passage of legislation requiring all investor-owned utilities to invest in low-income home energy efficiency programs.

 Our History